Managing Your ZendPHP Install Using zendphpctl

 Install an extension (ext install)

-This command was previously named zendphpctl ext-install; please update to use the new command name.
+This command was previously named zendphpctl ext-install; please update your scripts to use the new command name.

 Notes